waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 5 (Current):** Answering the quiz at (16, 8) incorrectly has changed the state of the trainer at (17, 9), making them battle-ready.
 - **Test 5:** Interact with the trainer at (17, 9).

-## C. Cinnabar Gym (Decoy)
+## B. Cinnabar Gym
-- **Conclusion:** The gym entered via the warp at (19, 4) is a complete red herring designed to waste time.
-It is an inescapable dead end.
-The true solution to entering the Cinnabar Gym is to find the SECRET KEY in the Pokémon Mansion and use it on the locked door on Cinnabar Island.
-This puzzle is now considered solved by this realization.
+- **Observation:** I am inside the Cinnabar Gym.
+The game state has confirmed there are 3 reachable unseen tiles to the west, meaning a path forward exists here.
+The eastern corridor is a confirmed dead end with looping trainers.
+The western corridor is blocked by closed gates at (13, 13) and (14, 13).
+- **Hypothesis:** The quiz machines in the gym control the gates.
+I need to figure out the correct sequence or combination of answers to open the western gates and access the unseen tiles.